CVL-dev/cvl-user-management/README.md

 ### logging

-Python errors go to `/var/log/httpd/error_log` or similar, depending on your httpd configuration.
+For general errors, check `/var/log/httpd/error_log` or `/var/log/httpd/ssl_error_log`, depending on your httpd configuration.

+Celery (see below for how to run) logs to stdout by default.

+PHP code will mostly log to `/tmp/cvldesktopinstaller_php.log`.

+Python code (not in celery jobs) will log to the local log server which can be started with:

+    cd /opt/cvl-user-management/python/ && python CvlLogServer.py

+and then view `/tmp/cvldesktopinstaller.log`.

 ### redis